Unforgiven6/Bitcoin-Hashing/README.md

 - **Hardware acceleration:** Parallel implementations often use GPUs, FPGAs, or ASICs, which are optimized for the SHA-256 hashing process.
 - **High resource usage:** Parallel implementations require more power and resources due to the use of specialized hardware and more processing cores.
 - **Mining farms:** Bitcoin miners typically use parallel implementations across large arrays of ASICs in mining farms to maximize the chances of finding the correct hash.

+**16 Nonces vs 8 Nonces**

+Arria-II FPGA will not able to fit 16 instances of SHA256.
+To solve this, first perform in parallel implementation of SHA256 for nonce 0 to 7 and then re-use same logic and one more time perform SHA256 operation in parallel for nonce 8 to 16.
+This will required 8 instances of SHA256.

+In the files, 'bitcoin_hashing_no_itr' has codes for no iterations in SHA256 operations, and 'bitcoin_hashing_itr' has iterations which will work for most FPGA models.